150+ Family Bonding Activities

 - Hula hoop - you can make your own hoops from scrap tubing

-- Make a timeline up the stairs
+- Make a timeline up the stairs of your favorite years

 - Backyard bird watch - find a used birding book on www.freecycle.com